phdata/streamliner/customer-docs/quickstart.md

 In order to enable "auto ingest" where files are automatically ingested when placed in S3, you need to do some additional work.

-First in the Snowflake console, run the following sql to get the name of the SQS topic required:
+First in the Snowflake console, run the following sql to get the name of the SQS queue arn required:

 ```sql
 USE DATABASE SANDBOX_POC1;